If you have a new generator, you may be wondering if you need to break it in before using it.

 Getting in to good habits and looking after your generator

-As a result, breaking in a generator is essential for ensuring its longevity and performance.
+As a result, basic care of your generator is essential for ensuring its longevity and performance.
 To keep up with your generator health, at Solent Power we provide generator servicing and maintenance.

-Portable generators are a convenient way to have backup power in case of an emergency, but they also require some preventative maintenance.
+Generators are a convenient way to have mobile power supplies or backup power in case of an emergency, but they also require some preventative maintenance.

 Remember to regularly check your oil levels and keep the oil topped up so your generator stays in good condition.
-Make sure to follow the instructions in your owner’s manual when breaking in your generator.
+Make sure to follow the instructions in your owner’s manual when using your generator.
 And don’t forget to always use the proper type of oil!